openstack/neutron/doc/source/admin/config-dns-int-ext-serv.rst

   ``example.org.`` was created previously.
 * The PTR records will be created in zones owned by the project specified for ``project_name`` above.
-* Despite officially being deprecated, using the neutron CLI is still necessary for some of the tasks, as the corresponding features are not yet implemented for the openstack client.

 Use case 1: Floating IPs are published with associated port DNS attributes
 --------------------------------------------------------------------------